 The Tubecore 500 achieves its compression using the remote cut-off of tube biasing.
 The JJ tubes off a warm colour and the versatile compression settings make this 500-series comp a superb choice on individual track and mastering busses alike.
-Two audio transformers (Sowter and Carnhill) have been chosen to further improve the compressor’s sonic performance.
+Two audio transformers (Sowter and Carnhill) have been chosen to improve the compressor’s sonic performance further.

 Two Tubecore 500s can be linked together to produce a stereo pair if need be.